Knowledge syntheses involve systematically searching the literature. For example,

 We recommend developing the search strategy in a primary database before translating the search strategy to the other selected databases: This will make it easier to keep track of things.
 If you subsequently find terms in the other selected databases, you can then go back and add them to the search(es) that has (have) already been developed as well as integrate them into the remaining searches.

-You can use a tool called SRA Polyglot to help with the search translation from MEDLINE on Ovid or from PubMed to a number of databases, such as CENTRAL (Cochrane Library/Wiley), CINAHL (EBSCO), Embase (Ovid), Scopus, and Web of Science Core Collection.
-It does not correct the subject headings, however, and you will need to do that manually (identifying the applicable subject headings in CINAHL and Embase, for example, then updating the searches accordingly, and removing them from databases in which they may have become redundant or nonsensical, e.g., when words are inverted).
-We also caution that using it properly requires more advanced database searching skills.
+You can use a tool called SRA Polyglot (with caution) to help with the search translation from MEDLINE on Ovid or from PubMed to a number of databases, such as CENTRAL (Cochrane Library/Wiley), CINAHL (EBSCOhost), Embase (Ovid), Scopus, and Web of Science Core Collection.
+It does not translate the subject headings, however, and you will need to do that manually (identifying the applicable subject headings in CINAHL and Embase, for example, then updating the searches accordingly, and removing them from databases in which they may have become redundant or nonsensical, e.g., when words are inverted).
+We also caution that using it properly requires more advanced database searching skills: It may not translate search fields accurately, and may leave in extraneous data.

 The University of South Australia has some handy PDF guides on search translation: